AMC 35: Description

 The AMC 35 had about the same dimensions as the AMC 34, but the hull was longer at 4572 mm to install a shortened 11.08 litres V-4 180 hp version of the V-6 engine used in the Char B1.
 There were five road wheels.
 The suspension used horizontal rubber cylinders as springs.
 At 42 km/h the vehicle was slower than the specified speed.
 A three hundred litre fuel tank allowed for a range of 160 kilometres.
 The wading capacity was sixty centimetres and it could cross a trench of two metres.
 The 25 mm armour plates, riveted and bolted onto the chassis, did not offer the demanded protection.

 The prototype had a two-man APX2 turret, with the commander/loader on the left and the gunner on the right, fitted with a 25 mm SARF fortress gun and a 7.5 mm Reibel machine gun.
-As the 25 mm antitank guns were needed in the Maginot line, in the production series the 47 mm SA 35 gun was used.
+As the 25 mm anti-tank guns were needed in the Maginot Line, in the production series the 47 mm SA 35 gun was used.
 The roughly octagonal APX2 turret consisted of cast sections, welded, riveted and bolted together.
 The tank carried 120 gun rounds and 5250 machine gun rounds.